 - + other stuff that I might have overlooked;

-Just by quickly looking at the above list we can understand that everyone is to benefit from the new Magento 2.
-From the administrator, to the product operator and the customer, everyone will get something to make their life easier.
+By quickly looking at the above list, we can understand that everyone is to benefit from the new Magento 2.
+From the administrator to the product operator and the customer, everyone will get something to make their life easier.

-Yes, a little, when comparing to the costs involved in Enterprise licencing of Magento 1.9 in the past.
+Yes, a little compared to the costs involved in Enterprise licensing of Magento 1.9 in the past.
 The Magento 2.x Enterprise starts at around 22K $.

-Of course the CE still does not require a licence, but having support from an agency is kind of recommended.
-Even after the initial migration, to handle the usual adjustments, the maintenance and the upgrades when needed/available and other tasks regarding your store from a technical point of view.
+Of course, the CE still does not require a license, but having support from an agency is kind of recommended.
+Even after the initial migration, to handle the usual adjustments, the maintenance, and the upgrades when needed/available and other tasks regarding your store from a technical point of view.

 But as far as development costs go, there should be something else asked: